-NordVPN operates 976 servers in 56 countries – with options to connect to specific requirements such as anti-DDoS, video streaming, double VPN, and Tor over VPN.
+NordVPN operates over 5,000 servers in 60 countries – with options to connect to specific requirements such as anti-DDoS, video streaming, double VPN, and Tor over VPN.

 There are two servers based in Indonesia so local residents might find that to be a handy option for unlocking content while traveling abroad.

 It’s able to overcome the Netflix VPN ban and works with both Hulu and BBC iPlayer.

 Nord’s encryption standards are among the best in the business – it uses the 256-bit AES protocol encryption standard by default coupled with 2,048-bit SSL keys.
 DNS leak protection is enabled.

 There’s support for Windows, MacOS, iOS, and Android.

 - Fast enough speeds to stream HD content without interruptions

 - Strong encryption and no logs make for top security and privacy

 - Allows 6 simultaneous connections on one account

 - Apps for Windows, MacOS, iOS, Linux and Android